ethantng/CPSC-362-Fitness-Tracker/README.md

 # CPSC-362-Fitness-Tracker

-We'll build a fitness tracker app that will require login credentials as well as log past workout and meal plans.
-We'll incorporate a basic nutrition table to count calories that'll require user input to save their meal entries.
-A prompt that'll require the user to input their physicals will be made and compared to a standard BMI chart to come up with calorie and workout goals.
-A list of basic workouts will be made available to log workout plans as well.
+We'll build a fitness tracker app that will help users log their workouts.
+They will input the date and type of workouts they have done for the day.
+These entries will be saved by date and organized in a list that the user can view.
+This fitness tracker app aims to help organize workout plans as well as track what workouts have been done for each day.
+The app's primary goal is to assist users log their workout history with ease as well as help track weight gains and improvements.